How do I verify that the Salesforce Audience Studio code is pulling in the correct data?

 While social platforms actively restrict pixels and impression trackers, there are still ways to collect social activity data:

-- Adding a Salesforce DMP click tracker on your organic posts could be one way to collect data off Social platforms.
+- Adding an Audience Studio click tracker on your organic posts could be one way to collect data off Social platforms.

 - You can also collect Social data off of your webpage.
 If you have a social widget for sharing, we can collect data off of the click of the social badge/button that leads them to your social channel.